 But like I said, no potential fixes to stmml have been tested, and I cant get to it for a week or more, although someone else might.
 And first, we should contact the authors for their recommendation.
 My cursory search did not turn up development group for stmml, only contact info for the Murray-Rust group at Cambridge (and they seem to be deep into CML now).

-#3 Updated by Margaret O'Brien over 13 years ago
+#3 Updated by Margaret O'Brien about 14 years ago

 Regarding the conflicting <definition> elements: